Capture and Decay of Electroweak WIMPonium: Formation, transitions and annihilation of WIMPonium

 The $\mathbb{P}_{NC}$ term accounts for the ability of the potential itself to emit electric dipole radiation.
 The explicit $\alpha_W$ in this contribution makes it appear naively suppressed relative to the chargino dipole emission.
 However, the ${\bf p}_n/M_\chi$ in the $\mathbb{P}_{CC}$ term brings in an expectation value of the WIMP velocity, $v \sim \alpha_W,$ where the matrix element is supported by the bound state wavefunction.
-Thus, both terms in Eq.~\ref{eq:fullhamil} are {\it a priori} the same order and must be included.
-We find that the $\mathbb{P}_{NC}$ term is typically numerically dominant by a factor of a few.
+Thus, both terms in eq.~\ref{eq:fullhamil} are {\it a priori} the same order and must be included.
 The dipole emission off the potential is an intrinsically nonabelian effect, known in the NRQCD literature, whose origin we now review \cite{Beneke:1999zr,Manohar:1999xd,Manohar:2000kr}.
 It arises from the process shown in figure \ref{fig:potlus}, since our constituent WIMPs exchange charged force carriers.